rprata/sgfx/README.md

 # IButterFree

 ## What is IButterFree?
 IButterFree is a lightweight embedded library for displays and touchscreens providing everything required to build a fully featured embedded GUI.
 The IButterFree library has been designed to be the smallest, fastest and most advanced embedded library for display and touchscreen solutions.
+For more information, access the [official website](http://ibutterfree.com).

 ## Goals of IButterFree
 * Small memory Footprint;